Last updated on March 2nd, 2022 at 01:53 pm

 - If your VAT liability was less than 1,000 euros in the previous year, you can be exempted from filing an advance turnover tax return after consulting the tax office.
 In this case, you only have to submit a VAT return once a year.

-In short: VAT charged – VAT spent = VAT to be paid to the Finanzamt.
+In short: VAT earned – VAT spent = VAT to be paid to the Finanzamt.

 If there is a negative value, a so-called input tax surplus, you will be reimbursed by the tax office.

 The advance VAT return must be submitted either once a month or once a quarter.
-The key date is always the 10th of the following month.
+The deadline is always the 10th of the following month.
 If you give the tax office a direct debit authorisation (SEPA–

 For example, the advance return for tax on sales/purchases for January must be submitted by 10 February.

-How do you report advance VAT return to Finanzamt
+5) How to report advance VAT return to Finanzamt

-The advance VAT can only be reported online at this time.
+The advance VAT can only be reported online.
 The submission in paper form is only permitted in exceptional cases and upon special requests.

 You have TWO options for submitting your advance VAT return in Germany